-Besides argument 4, that was the subject of last post, there were 10 others.
+Besides argument 4, which was the subject of last post, there were ten others.
 I am not going through the whole list, this is probably (one of) the last in this series.
 Argument 1 is also equally puzzling.
 Although I have no problem with the arguments as such, these are worthless in “tearing down” the Washington Post article.

 I first wanted to write this as an update to a previous post, but it became much longer than I anticipated and I elevated it to this post.

 Here it is (emphasis by the author):

 1. The use of the word “Unprecedented.” versus “Unprecedented?”.
 In my original website post on Wednesday June 29th at 1:46 am EST, and in my YouTube video I used the title “Unprecedented, Jet Stream Crosses the Equator”.
 I quickly realized that one should really “Never say never” and “Never say always”.
 Thus, I corrected this erroneous title on my website post later that same day, on Wednesday June 29th at 1:36 pm; and also shortly after that on my YouTube video to “Jet Stream Crosses the Equator, Unprecedented?”.
 When the Washington Post article came out the next day at 12:43 pm on Thursday June 30th, almost a full day after my title correction, it unfortunately remarked on my original title, and not on my corrected title.
 I intended to be asking a question, namely, was the movement of the jet stream perpendicular to the equator a new behavior?
 I was not intending on claiming that it was new, but was asking the question since it seemed to me to be very unusual.
 Equatorial monsoon winds crossing the equator at relatively low wind speeds are known to occur, but they usually involve wind directions only a few degrees from the equator axis, and not at a 90 degree angle (perpendicular).
 The behavior that I described in the video seemed very different to me, than that of monsoonal winds.